Victoria Gardens in Fremont, CA

 • pro The staff keep an eye on residents to ensure their safety.

-• pro Victoria Gardens has been a caring home for more than five years, thanks to the staff's kindness.
+• pro Victoria Gardens has been a home for more than five years.

 Cons

-• pro The manager was extremely nosy and spied on tenants, making it very uncomfortable.
+• pro The manager was extremely nosy and spying on tenants, making them uncomfortable.

-• pro The entire apartment block smelled like an old motel with cigarette/marijuana smokers in almost all units.
+• pro The apartment block smelled like an old motel, with cigarette/marijuana smokers in almost all units.

-• pro The manager constantly bothered tenants about what they keep on balconies, parking, and guests/visitors coming over.
+• pro The manager constantly bothered tenants about what they keep on balconies, parking, and visitors.

 • pro Parking is limited.